 "What?"
 Harry spat choking on his bite of bangers.

 "Yes Harry, you see there is much more at stake than anyone realizes.
 We, that is, those that dwell in the land of the dead, are privy to this information but those that are living have no idea.
-That's just how Fate works."
+That's just how the Fates work."
 She shrugged and took a couple bites.